 Drip campaigns are intended to provide your audience with content tailored to the specific actions they are performing in regards to your company.
 You can track this activity and send emails to potential or existing customers with appropriate content at an appropriate time.
 For example, if you can tell someone has been exploring a product or an upgrade page on your website, you could use the drip campaign to send them an email outlining the benefits of the product or upgrade you are offering.

 Implementing a drip campaign can have significant benefits for your business.
 Targeted emails were found to bring in 18 times more revenue and have 119 percent higher click rates than more generally broadcast emails.
 And when you nurture leads with relevant emails, they make 47 percent larger purchases than non-targeted leads.

 Over time, as you build profiles on leads and customers, you can make your drips even more targeted, increasing the campaign’s success.
-Even though automation will remove the need for you to personally send each drip to a lead or customer, you’ll still want to make sure you’re segmenting and targeting your audience groups, determining a schedule for contact, and evaluating overall campaign success.
+Automation will remove the need for you to personally send each drip to a lead or customer.
+But you’ll still want to make sure you’re segmenting and targeting your audience groups, determining a schedule for contact, and evaluating overall campaign success.

 There are a number of software programs that offer marketing automation services for your drip campaign, or you can do some legwork on your own if you have the time to do so.
 Check out this helpful infographic for more details about running a drip campaign:

 Interested in learning more about or getting assistance for a drip campaign for your business or organization?
 Paw Print & Mail can help you with that.
 Contact us for a free one-hour marketing discussion and consultation.

 Subscribe to our email list so you never miss a post from Paw Print!